baguiar428/baguiar428.github.io/_posts/2023-05-20-initializing-nextjs-app-github.md

 That was really useful information but even after adding the entries to my .gitignore I still got the same error.
 The issue was a conflict in Git with the repo I created via the Github website and the Git configuration generated locally when using Yarn.
 I tried using [Github documentation for managing large files](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github) but that didn't work because the remote repo wasn't connected to the local one to begin with.
 I think it is related to conflicting HEAD entries but I haven't demystified all of the Github voodoo yet.
 Even though Yarn doesn't allow for generating a project without initializing Git, that I know of, there is a simple way to resolve this issue..Generate your project, delete your local .git, edit your .gitignore then reinitialize git.
 Let's see what that looks like step by step.

-**Step 1: Creating a NextJS Project**<br>
+**Step 1: Creating a NextJS Project**..
 Change into the directory you want to save your project then create your project with the following command:
 ~~~
 yarn create next-app
 ~~~
 When you run the command you will receive a series of prompts on how you'd like to configure your project.
+One of the prompts will let you set up Tailwind out-of-the-box, how awesome is that!
 I've included the prompts below for reference but the defaults are generally safe.
 ~~~
 ✔ What is your project named? … test
 ✔ Would you like to use TypeScript with this project? … No / Yes